ShadowXPA/PJDM_JavaApp/README.md

-# Java Programming for Mobile Devices
+# Java for Mobile Programming

 This subject focused on creating applications for Android phones using **Java**.